ElectroBoy10/Auto-ATLL/README.md

 © 2024 MrBros.
 All rights reserved.
 This website's code is copyrighted and protected by law.
 No sharing, distributing, or using the code in any form relating to or representing this website for public use is allowed unless expressly permitted by MrBros.

-The contents and menu of this website are © 2023 Boba Queen.
+The contents and menu of this website are © 2025 ATLL Auto.
 All rights reserved.